tardate/LittleArduinoProjects/BoldportClub/tap/README.md

 The S/S¯ outputs are controlled with low-side NPN switches and can sink up to 1A - the absolute maximum collector current for the PN2222ATA.
-Higher currents would need closer attention to heatsinking and wire/connector ratings.
+Higher currents would need closer attention to heat-sinking and wire/connector ratings.

 ## RB (Reset Bar) and CB (Contact Bar)

-The RB and CB pins are intended to allow chaining of mulitple sensor units with a common reset/contact bus.
+The RB and CB pins are intended to allow chaining of multiple sensor units with a common reset/contact bus.

 ### Parts and Unboxing